-EY’s Cyber transaction Services can add value across the transaction life cycle — from strategy and opportunity analysis all the way through diligence, negotiations, and integration or separation.
+EY’s cyber transaction services can add value across the M&A transaction life cycle — from strategy and opportunity analysis all the way through diligence, negotiations, and integration or separation.

-We help address the risk to your business by:
+We help address the M&A cyber risk to your business by:

 - Discovering hidden risks, such as technical vulnerabilities in your target company, data privacy noncompliance and signs of cyberattacks that could be happening right now

 - Valuing cyber risk for specific events, such as thefts of customer data or IP, or business and operational disruption

 - Identify and quantify valuation considerations included estimated one-time and recurring costs to remediate cyber vulnerabilities or gaps in regulatory compliance helping you demonstrate to the board and regulators that you are proactively mitigating cyber risk — while protecting deal value and strategic drivers

 - Reducing threats to the remaining company that can occur when companies separate, such as inadvertent loss of IP or exposure of critical assets